University of Georgia, Athens, GA,

 Postdoctoral Associate, Department of Biochemistry and Molecular Biology, 1995-1996.

-PhD - Department of Biochemistry and Molecular Biology, Miami, FL, 1995.
+PhD - Department of Biochemistry and Molecular Biology 1995.

 Ministry of Health, Haseki Hospital, Istanbul, Turkey,